NBISweden/workshop-reproducible-research/docs/jupyter.md

 ![](images/jupyter_conda.png)

-Let's start by creating an empty notebook by selecting the Files tab and clicking New > Notebook > Python [conda env:jupyter_exercise].
+Let's start by creating an empty notebook by selecting the Files tab and clicking New > Notebook > Python 3.
 This will open up a new tab or window looking like this:

 ![](images/jupyter_empty_nb.png)